TianyuanCai/ml-notes/ml-notes/ml.md

   - This path length, averaged over a forest of such random trees, is a measure of normality and our decision function.
   - Random partitioning produces noticeably shorter paths for anomalies.
 Hence, when a forest of random trees collectively produces shorter path lengths for particular samples, they are highly likely to be anomalies.

-#### Multicollinearity
+**Multicollinearity**

 - Occurs when the independent variables are too highly correlated with each other.
 One of the variables that are supposedly positively correlated with the dependent variable has a negative coefficient.
 Why?

-- Test by:
+_Test by_
   - Correlation matrix – Pairwise Pearson’s Bivariate Correlation among all independent variables need to be smaller than 1.
-  - Variance Inflation Factor $\text{VIF} = \frac{1}{1 - R_{j}^{2}}$.
-The VIF equals 1 when the vector $X_j$ is orthogonal to each column of the design matrix for the regression of Xj on the other covariates.
-With VIF > 10 there is an indication that multicollinearity may be present; with VIF > 100 there is certainly multicollinearity among the variables.
+  - Variance Inflation Factor $textVIF = frac11 - R\_{j^2}$.
+The VIF equals 1 when the vector $X\_j$ is orthogonal to each column of the design matrix for the regression of Xj on the other covariates.
+With VIF \> 10 there is an indication that multicollinearity may be present; with VIF \> 100 there is certainly multicollinearity among the variables.
-  - $R_{j}^{2}$ is the multiple $R^{2}$ for the regression of $X_j$ on the other covariates (a regression that does not involve the response variable Y).
+  - $R\_j^2$ is the multiple $R^2$ for the regression of $X\_j$ on the other covariates (a regression that does not involve the response variable Y).
 This identity separates the influences of several distinct factors on the variance of the coefficient estimate

 - [Version 2](https://docs.google.com/document/d/1e9dfm3-JHy9JE5eRrcW1YUVo09ORPjnnozq05i_aBZ4/edit#)

+TODO V2 to be combined

   - Collinearity is the state where two variables are highly correlated and contain similar information about the variance within a given dataset.
 To detect colinearity among variables, simply create a correlation matrix and find variables with large absolute values.
 In R use the corr function and in python this can by accomplished by using numpy's corrcoef function.
   - Multicollinearity on the other hand is more troublesome to detect because it emerges when three or more variables, which are highly correlated, are included within a model.
 To make matters worst multicollinearity can emerge even when isolated pairs of variables are not colinear.
   - A common R function used for testing regression assumptions and specifically multicollinearity is "VIF()" and unlike many statistical concepts, its formula is straightforward:
   - $ V.I.F. = 1 / (1 - R^2). $
   - The Variance Inflation Factor (VIF) is a measure of colinearity among predictor variables within a multiple regression.
 It is calculated by taking the ratio of the variance of all a given model's betas divided by the variance of a single beta if it were fit alone.
   - Steps for Implementing VIF
 	- Run a multiple regression.
 	- Calculate the VIF factors.
 	- Inspect the factors for each predictor variable, if the VIF is between 5-10, multicollinearity is likely present and you should consider dropping the variable.
 - In Logistic regression
   - You can use whatever method you would use for ordinary regression.
 The dependent variable is irrelevant to multicollinearity issues, so it doesn't matter if you used logistic regression or regular regression or whatever.
 - Depending on the situation, might/might not need to process further.